 All about the 17 Day Melbourne To Darwin Tour Package

-On this Melbourne to Darwin tour the landscape is rugged and vast.
-Hitting the Great Ocean Road.
-Here you will finally be by the sea, marvelling at the twelve apostles, Loch Ard gorge and the London bridge.
+On this Melbourne, to Darwin tour, the landscape is rugged and vast.
+Hitting the Great Ocean Road, here you will finally be by the sea, marveling at the twelve apostles, Loch Ard gorge, and the London bridge.
 We then hike the Grampians National Park before heading over the Adelaide.
 After leaving Adelaide we go north towards Alice Springs to make our way out to Uluru (formally known as Ayers Rock), Kata Tjuta (The Olgas) and then Kings Canyon.
-Then we head up the centre of Australia visiting the Devils Marbles, Daly Waters, Mataranka hot Springs and Katherine Gorge.
+Then we head up the center of Australia visiting the Devils Marbles, Daly Waters, Mataranka Hot Springs and Katherine Gorge.
 Leaving hot and tropical Darwin and driving out to Kakadu National Park first we see amazing the wildlife and waterfalls of the Northern Territory.
 Litchfield National Park is the next stop short hikes and swimming in abundance.
 Finally ending in Darwin on the evening of day 17.

 On our tour walking and hiking in Kakadu National Park, Uluru, Kata Tjuta and Kings Canyon needs a good level of fitness.

 Kakadu National Park: Good level of fitness is required for Gunlom falls and Jim Jim falls